 What to see near Alberobello

-The most famous places to visit in Apulia are just few minutes from Alberobello and Trulli del Bosco.
+The most famous places to see in Apulia, just few minutes from Alberobello and Trulli del Bosco.

 Trulli of Alberobello ~ 2 min